-Tinnitus can manifest as an acute symptom, lasting just a few days, or a chronic or recurring symptom, lasting weeks, months, years, or a lifetime.
-If you’re one of the 5% of Kentucky residents suffering from tinnitus that is “moderately to significantly annoying,” it’s a great idea to visit one of Heuser Hearing Clinic’s Louisville tinnitus specialists for an evaluation.
+Tinnitus can manifest as an acute symptom, lasting just a few days, or a chronic or recurring symptom, lasting for weeks, months, years or even a lifetime.
+If you’re one of the five percent of Kentucky residents suffering from tinnitus that is moderately to significantly annoying, we recommend visiting one of Heuser Hearing Clinic’s Louisville tinnitus specialists for an evaluation.
 Our team of audiologists

 GOALS OF TINNITUS TESTS

 There are several goals we hope to accomplish when we evaluate a patient’s tinnitus:

 - Identify the underlying cause of your tinnitus symptoms.

 - Determine if your tinnitus is subjective (experienced only by you) or objective (detectable to your audiologist).

 - Evaluate how your tinnitus is affecting your speech perception.